Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 - A closing and contact information

-I am certain that my qualifications as well as my experience make me a excellent candidate for this job.
-I would appreciate the opportunity to further discuss with you about the ways I can be a valuable asset the team.
+I believe my abilities and experiences make me a suitable candidate for this role.
+I would be delighted to speak with you further about the ways I can be a valuable asset the team.

 Sincerely,